chrismedrela/docs-guide/docs/process.md

 - draw documentation fast and deliver early
 - give documention first (no implementation nor tests) and ask users what they would do next?
+- editing is important, you need an editor http://jacobian.org/writing/editors/